 Breastfeeding support is a cornerstone of WIC services.
-We have a mom breastfeeding peer helper, a lactation specialist, and an International Board-Certified Lactation Consultant on staff.
-At times this year more than 50% of our postpartum women were breast feeding.
+We have a WIC mom breastfeeding peer helper, a lactation specialist, and an International Board-Certified Lactation Consultant on staff.
+Approximately 46% of our postpartum women were breast feeding this year.
 We colead the Breast Friends of Preble County support group, and have breastfeeding help available through our peer phone line 24/7.